PrestaShop/prestashop-specs/Order Page View.md

 ![arrows next/prev](INSERT IMG)

-Pressing the left arrow opens the order next older order.
+Pressing the left arrow opens the next older order.
-Pressing the right arrow opens the order next recent order.
+Pressing the right arrow opens the next recent order.
 If the first order (the oldest one) is opened, the left arrow is disabled.
 If the last order (the newest one) is opened, the right arrow is disabled.

 ## II. **Customer panel**

-The customer panel displayed on the left of the product list has **the customer’s title, name, last name and customer reference.** To see the full customer description, you can click on **View full details** that redirect to his customer page on another page.
+The customer panel displayed on the left of the product list has **the customer’s title, name, last name, and customer reference.** To see the full customer description, you can click on **View full details** that redirect to his customer page on another page.

 Customer panel is divided into 3 parts: